-Many of us repeated those words on Easter Sunday morning, confident that our relationship with God is secure because of this miraculous historic event—and rightly so.
+Many of us repeat these words on Easter Sunday morning, confident that our relationship with God is secure because of this miraculous, historic event—and rightly so.
 Christ’s incarnation, crucifixion and physical resurrection are cornerstones of human history and our faith.
 But consider how Thomas’ demand for physical proof of the resurrection affects our Monday-morning reality.

 Had Thomas not demanded proof, we might erroneously think that Jesus’ resurrection was only spiritual—not physical.
 And this might lead us to conclude, along with most pagan worldviews, that the physical world and all its activities—politics, science, the arts, our daily work—are of secondary importance to God, if significant at all.

 But now we know that Jesus’ body is present, physically alive and well, somewhere in God’s universe.
 What does this mean to us as we head to work on Monday?